CFAES Give Today

 Habitat: Right-of ways, edges of woods, wetlands, stream banks, roadsides and uncultivated open fields.

-Leaf: Alternate, waxy, light green colored leaves with rough leaf margins, triangular to heart-shaped.
+Leaf: Alternate, light-green leaves are triangular shaped, up to 3 inches long.
 A leaf-like sheath encircles the base of the stem.

-Stem: Reddish in color with prickles 1-2 mm long.
+Stem: Reddish or green in color with downward-pointing spines 1-2 mm long.
+Long leaf stems (petioles) also have spines.

-Flower: Small, white and general inconspicuous, blooming late July to August.
+Flower: Small, white and inconspicuous flower spikes, blooming late July to August.

-Fruit: Attractive, berry-like, metallic blue and segmented, segments contain black or reddish-black seed.
+Fruit: Berry-like, dark blue and segmented, segments contain black seed.

 Root: Shallow, fibrous root system.

-The problem is...grows rapidly, scrambling over shrubs and other vegetation, blocking the foliage of covered from light.
+The problem is...grows very rapidly, blanketing shrubs and other vegetation, blocking tthe light.
+Heavy seed production, spread by wildlife.
 It is a threat to forest regeneration and infests recreational and residential areas.

 Mil-a-minute weed seedling